Eileen Younghusband (WAAF officer): Later years

 Younghusband graduated from the Open University at the age of 87, and wrote two volumes of memoirs, Not an Ordinary Life (2009) and One Woman's War (2011), the latter dealing more specifically with her wartime experience.
 She later adapted her books for children and in 2016, just weeks before her death, her children's book Eileen's War was published.

 Recognition

 Younghusband campaigned on health and education issues, such as cuts to adult education, and she was awarded the British Empire Medal in the 2013 New Year Honours for services to lifelong learning.
 Britain's Got Talent finalist Nathan Wyburn created a portrait of Younghusband from wartime images of her to commemorate her World War II work.

 A life-size statue of Younghusband as a young WAAF officer stands in a replica filter room at the Battle of Britain Museum at Bentley Priory.

 Personal life and death

 Younghusband married physical training instructor Peter Younghusband in 1944 and they had a son, Clive, in 1946.

-Younghusband died in hospital in Cardiff on 2 September 2016, at the age of 95.
+In 1984 Younghusband moved to Wales.
+She died in hospital in Cardiff on 2 September 2016, at the age of 95.